aqwertyuiop48/koa_project/readme.md

 Steps to run:

 - npm install
+- npm i --save-dev @types/node
+- Convert the .js to .ts file
 - npm start

 Deploy:

-- git add . && git commit -m "c" && git push origin main
+- git add . && git commit -m "c" && git push origin main (or)
+- git add . && git commit -m "c" && git push origin typescript
+- git rm --cached file_name
+  (
+  .gitignore only ignores files that are not part of the repository yet.
+If you already git added some files, their changes will still be tracked.
+To remove those files from your repository (but not from your file system) use git rm --cached on them.
+  )
 - now login
 - now
 - vercel --prod ( to override later)

 All in one command:

-- git add . && git commit -m "c" && git push origin main && now && vercel --prod
+- npm install && npm run build && git add . && git commit -m "c" && git push origin typescript && now && vercel --prod

 Demo: